grislyeye/grislyeye.com/content/blog/remembrance-of-the-daleks/remembrance-of-the-daleks.md

 ## It's a *Police* Box

 I’ve said it before, and I’ll say it again, the Doctor is a cop.
-We get a hint of this (unintentionally) in _Remembrance_ when the Doctor notes that even Daleks observe the rule of (time) law and wouldn’t dare interfere with the time stream.
+We get a hint of this (unintentionally) in _Remembrance_ when the Doctor notes that even Daleks wouldn’t dare interfere with the time stream.
 Do we detect a note of grudging respect?

 <aside>